elliotjreed/disposable-emails-filter-php/code-of-conduct.md

 Examples of unacceptable behavior include:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+* The use of sexualised language or imagery, and sexual attention or advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment